Strategic Planning: Staff Conversations

 How flexible approaches can work

-- Highlight the complexities of supporting co-occurring conditions within service silos and identifying where joined up approaches can enhance care.
+- Highlight the challenges of supporting co-occurring conditions within service silos.
+Identify where joined up approaches can enhance care.

 - Sense check any proposals for high level pathways.